FAQ

 Thin lines and small detail do not print?

-To prevent the white ink that is printed on the back of the transfers from showing, it is reduced in size by up to 3 pixels on all sides.
-Therefore, a line that is only 6 pixels wide will not get any white ink printed behind it and may not show when the transfer is used.
+To prevent the white ink that is printed on the back of the transfers from showing, it is reduced in size by up to 2 pixels on all sides.
+Therefore, a line that is only 4 pixels wide will not get any white ink printed behind it and may not show when the transfer is used.
 Make any thin lines and small text a little bolder.
-When there is only white in all of the designs in the file, we do not reduce anything and you can print thinner lines.

 Transparent Colors?